codespecs/daikon/doc/README-dist.txt

 This is the distribution of the Daikon invariant detector, Daikon version 4.1.7, released November 1, 2005.

-For documentation, including installation instructions, see the Daikon Invariant Detector User Manual.
-It is available in the "doc" subdirectory.
+For documentation, including installation instructions, see the "doc" subdirectory.
+You can start with file doc/index.html
-There, you can find it in a variety of formats: doc/daikon.html doc/daikon_manual_html/daikon.html doc/daikon.pdf doc/daikon.ps doc/daikon.info

-Javadoc for the Daikon implementation appears in directory java/doc/.